APIs

 Agent automation permissions

 OpenAPI operations expose backend checks through x-rstream-required-rules.
-The same OpenAPI document exposes x-rstream-permissions, a dictionary mapping each OAuth permission to the rules it grants, and x-rstream-use-case-permissions, a small set of practical bundles for common agent workflows.
+The same OpenAPI document exposes x-rstream-permissions, a dictionary mapping each OAuth permission to the rules it allows, and x-rstream-use-case-permissions, a small set of practical bundles for common agent workflows.
 Agents should use the bundles for normal product tasks and fall back to the rule dictionary when planning a custom workflow.

 TaskPermission